LionelDraghi/bbt/docs/features/successfully.md

 `when I successfully run 'X'`

-is a shortcut to :
+is a handy shortcut to :

 `When I run 'X'`
 `Then I get no error`

+Credit : I don't know who invented this, but I borrowed the idea to [Aruba](https://github.com/cucumber/aruba/tree/main/features/).

 ### Scenario : *when I successfully run* a command with successful run